This blog about how to make time for exercise attempts to answer my friend's question...

 Staying upright takes good decisions and a knowledge of where you should be centered, but it's still a balancing act.
 We'll always be finding the edges, and pulling ourselves back in.

-Keep balancing my friends :)
+Keep balancing and don’t forget to (eventually) make time for exercise my friends :)

 - - -